Selyss/AssemBuddy/README.md

 # chtsht
-Helpful command line tool for querying programming keywords
+Command line tool for querying programming keywords

 # Inspired by